paulzerkel/pres-node-web-scraping/README.md

 ## Examples
 All examples are in `/examples`.
 Run `npm install` in each directory to install the required dependencies.

+1. `trivial` - A simple example of finding keywords in HTTP responses with regex
+1. `dom` - Demonstrates the advantage of having a DOM
-1. `TBD` - TBD description
+1. `automate` - Full browser automation

 The examples target a site that was made for this presentation.
-The target site is also available TBD.
+The target site is [also available](https://github.com/paulzerkel/scraping-targets).
+See the target site's repo for more information.

 ## Notes
 Notes for the presentation follows.